IAKOBVS/jstring/README.md

 - works with any C string type: functions will take a pointer to string, size, and capacity.
 - in-place literal string and regex replacement: supports backreferences and searching from a specific index.
 - reverse standard string functions: memrchr, strrstr, strrspn, strrcspn.
-- extensions to standard string functions: strnstr, strnchr, strcasestr\_len
+- extensions to standard string functions: strnstr, strnchr, strcasestr\_len.
-- string formatting: asprintf (implemented with vsprintf, which is standard)
+- string formatting: asprintf (implemented with vsprintf, which is standard).

 ## Installation: